In The Garden: Our native sunflower loves the beach

 The possibilities are endless with this easy-maintenance bloom, for it is fast-growing, spreads easily, adapts well to the island life, and adds a pop of color to your garden.

-This column is a joint effort by all at In The Garden, Sanibel’s local garden center located at 3889 Sanibel Captiva Road.
+In The Garden is a joint effort by all at the local garden center, at 3889 Sanibel Captiva Road, Sanibel.
+For information, contact 239-395-5859 or visit “http://www.facebook.com/rswalshinthegarden”>www.facebook.com/rswalshinthegarden.